alex-douglas/alex-douglas.github.io/_posts/2017-7-23-Metis-Project-2.md

 I would think that biographical information about individual politicians should have no impact on their margin of victory.
 Other variables are likely to drown out any influence marriage, children, or education might have on the outcome of the elections.
 However, humans have a well-documented propensity to bias, so perhaps this bias was influencing how they voted in federal elections.

+Besides biographical variables I also collected the margins of victory in 2014 for each district, as this was likely to significantly predict margins in 2016.
+I also gathered each candidate's political party, as this was the other major factor I could think of that might predict how large each candidate's margin of victory was.

-On the more personal side of things, I've also been interested in improving my web scrapping skills, so I figured this was an excellent oppotunity to improve those as well.
+On the more personal side of things, I've also been interested in improving my web scrapping skills, so I figured this was an excellent opportunity to improve those as well.
 To get the biographical details of each current House Representative I scrapped each politician's Wikipedia page for details like number of children, marital status, gender, and education (type of degree).
 Below is an example of a Wikipedia page that has everything I'm looking for.

 ![screencap of Representative's Wikipedia page]({{site.url}}/images/wiki_screencap.png)

 ---
-### Scrapping Wikipedia
+### Scraping Wikipedia
 I used [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) to scrape Wikipedia, and while there are other more powerful scraping tools out there Wikipedia is relatively straight-forward enough that BS was all I needed.

 Web scraping is not an automatic process.
 It's especially difficult when you're used to turning to programming code to automate and deliver complicated results in a timely fashion.
 To accurately scrape a given webpage requires digging through the HTML and iterating your BS code until you're able to pluck out the specific piece of data you're targeting.